theodelrieu/playground/docs/docs/usage/intermediate.md

 # Intermediate usage
 {:.no_toc}

-This section introduces Encoders and Decoders, and demonstrates how they are used in more advanced features than those shown in the [basic section](basic).
+This section introduces `Encoder`s and `Decoder`s, and demonstrates how they are used in more advanced features than those shown in the [basic section](basic).

 If you wish to write your own codec, or want to know more about the library details, check out the [advanced section](advanced) as well.